-The Securities and Exchange Commission is “very sensitive” to preserving money market funds as it proceeds “to the adopting phase” of a rulemaking, with a “laser” focus on the tax, cost and accounting concerns such a rule could pose, SEC Chairwoman Mary Jo White said at the end of March.
+The Securities and Exchange Commission is “very sensitive” to preserving money market funds as it proceeds “to the adopting phase” of a rulemaking, with a “laser” focus on the tax, cost and accounting concerns such a rule could pose, SEC Chairwoman Mary Jo White said Wednesday.

 The latter is designed to stop a “run.”
 As White stated previously, these proposals could be adopted alone or together.